giomarini/epiCurve-repository/README.md

 2. The FOI has a seasonal pattern.
 This is the case of many vector-borne pathogens at temperate latitudes.

-This modelling approach was first presented in (Marini et al. 2022).
+This modelling approach, introduced in (Marini et al. 2022), can therefore be used in the case of pathogens such as West Nile virus (WNV) or tick-borne encephalitis (TBE).
+It allows to retrospectively evaluate some key epidemiological parameters, namely when the FOI peaks, the length of the epidemiological season and the magnitude.

 # Modelling details